 I am currently collaborating with Roz Hirch in a long-term project that uses corpus-based methods including keyword analysis, topic modeling, and cluster analysis to shed light on what faculty at PhD programs in applied linguistics in North America are publishing on.
 Different aspects and data mining approaches to this project were presented at SLRF 2015/2017, AAAL 2016, and AACL 2016.
 We currently have a manuscript under review that focuses on the effect different reference corpora have on keyword analysis.
 We are also preparing manuscripts that explore the effect different methods have on keyword analysis (e.g., t-test and log-likelihood) and clustering texts with fuzzy cluster analysis.

 Collocational frameworks: Semantic and functional characteristics

 Discontinuous formulaic language—phrases with an internal variable slot like in the * of—has been called ‘phrase frames’, ‘lexical frames’, and ‘frameworks’.
 The latter term was used by Renouf and Sinclair in 1991 and specifically referred to frames comprised of grammatical words surrounding a variable noun.
 This study examines the semantic characteristics of the noun fillers and functional characteristics of the frequent framework the * of the as it occurs in two corpora of native and non-native speaker authored argumentative and literary essays.
 Parts of this research are being done in collaboration with Hui-Hsien Feng.
 Hui-Hsien and I presented a paper at AACL 2016 and are currently preparing a manuscript.
-Joe conducted a similar study using a different corpus and presented that at SLRF 2017.
+Joe conducted a similar study using a different corpus and presented at SLRF 2017.
 Manuscripts are in preparation.

 Corpus-based language learning